Trams in China: New tram systems

-Tianjin and Shanghai have recently introduced rubber tired trams for their TEDA Modern Guided Rail Tram and Zhangjiang Tram respectively.
+Tianjin and Shanghai have recently introduced rubber tired trams for their TEDA Modern Guided Rail Tram and Zhangjiang Tram respectively, but both of these networks are closed now.
+However Shanghai has also reintroduced steel wheel tram system in Songjiang area.

 In 2011, Shenyang city decided to construct a new tram network to complement its new metro network.
 The first three lines of the new system were opened on August 15, 2013.
 A year later, Nanjing opened the new Hexi trams just before the 2014 Youth Olympics.
 Since them new tram systems opened in a number of cities in China such as Qingdao, Guangzhou, Shenzhen, Suzhou, Zhuhai, Wuhan, Huai'an and Beijing.